Ethanryanbeeler/FortniteOnlineTestBuilds/FORTRESS.md

 | Announced | 2011 (VGA Awards) |
 | Released (Early Access) | July 25, 2017 |

+> [!WARNING]
+> Do not contact anyone listed in this repo regarding Fortress source code or any unreleased proprietary files.
+We will not confirm or deny the existence of such materials.
+Any requests of this nature will be ignored.
 ### Notes
 - The project was internally referred to as "Fortress" before the Fortnite name was finalized.
 - Early builds show a much darker, grittier art style compared to the final release.